 When we talk or write, we use pronouns to refer to people or things without always having to repeat the noun or name.
 Usually, the first time we refer to someone in a story, we use a descriptive phrase or a name.
 The next time we might refer to that person with a simple noun or by name.
-After that we might refer to him simply with a pronoun as long as we think that our This page answers the question: How do I decide whether or not to use a pronoun?
+After that we might refer to him simply with a pronoun as long as we think that our listeners will be able to understand easily to whom the pronoun refers.

+This page answers the question: How do I decide whether or not to use a pronoun?